AguaClara/Textbook/Laboratory_Safety/Laboratory_Safety.rst

  #.
 Peroxides, because of their reactivity, and the unpredictable nature of their formation in laboratory chemicals, have attracted considerable attention.
 The disposal of large quantities (25 g or more) of peroxides requires expert assistance.
 Consider each case individually for handling and disposal.

-A complete list of compounds considered safe for drain disposal can be found in Chapter 7 of the Cornell University Chemical Hygiene Plan (available at http://people.ccmr.cornell.edu/$\mathrm{\sim}$cober/complete.chemical.hygiene.plan.2000.pdf).
+A complete list of compounds considered safe for drain disposal can be found in Chapter 7 of the Cornell University `Chemical Hygiene Plan <https://sp.ehs.cornell.edu/lab-research-safety/laboratory-safety-manual/Pages/index.aspx>`_.
 Disposal techniques for chemicals not found in this list must be disposed of using techniques approved of by Cornell Environmental Health and Safety.
 When possible, hazardous chemicals can be neutralized and then disposed.
 When chemicals are produced that cannot be disposed of using the sanitary sewer, techniques to decrease the volume of the waste should be considered.